rahulramachandran/itc-api/README.md

-# itc-api
+# ITC Products API
-API to fetch products and filter them
+This project provides search and filter API to fetch a list of products( Source : https://mobile-tha-server.firebaseapp.com/)